Menu

 Belbin For Leadership Teams Size

-• Characteristics of a high performance Belbin team: A team is small – 4-6 people.
+• High-performing Belbin teams are usually 4-6 people, to allow for genuine interaction and shared ownership.
 When numbers are higher, the team becomes a group and behaviours change.

 Belbin For Leadership Teams Balance